 What to Ask Your Pediatrician

-It is vital to request a Serum Ferritin test alongside a standard CBC (Complete Blood Count).
+It is helpful to request a serum ferritin test along with a standard CBC (complete blood count).

 Pediatric Ferritin Reference Range